River-Mochi/CS2-Templates/docs/PrefabSystemGuide.md

 - Not every PrefabBase field has a 1:1 PrefabData equivalent (not all expose easy tuning knobs).

 ### 3) Instance Entity (placed building / vehicle / citizen)

-- The thing that exists in the city right now.
+- The thing (runtime components) that exists in the city simulation right now.
 - `PrefabRef` points to a **prefab-entity** (`PrefabRef.m_Prefab`), not `PrefabBase`.
-- Has runtime components used by simulation right now.
 - Most known runtime values do **not** hot-update just because the prefab entity changed.
   - (ex: workers: instance-side `Game.Companies.WorkProvider.m_MaxWorkers`)
   - needs extra code to trigger an instant update or a player action (ex: place a new building).